Cheers in French: Essential expressions to ace Le Happy Hour

 Le Happy Hour en terrasse

 Whether you arrive first, or other people join you, the first obligation is a full round of greetings.
 That’s right, even if there are ten people, be sure to greet each and every person individually!
-For this step in your happy hour, check out our post with a variety of French greetings.
+For this step in your happy hour, check out our post with a variety of French greetings, as well as instructions on how to do la bise (little cheek kisses).

 Now it’s time to order a drink.
 Since the night is young, it’s quite common for people to start with un démie, which is a half pint of beer, measuring 0.25 liters.
 Don’t worry though, it’s just as common to order une pinte, which is half a liter of beer, or of course anything else from wine to cocktails.
 Some bars can even provide tables with une girafe, which is a big multi-liter vat of beer with a tap on it, so groups of friends can keep refilling their glasses as fast as they empty them.
 If you want the beer that’s on special for happy hour, you can just ask for “une bière happy!”